 To read his full librarian philosophy, please see here.

-Justin is a General Librarian in the Arts & Humanities Division.
-He is the liaison librarian for Catholic Studies, Peace & Conflict Studies, and Religion.
+Justin is an Assistant Librarian in the Sciences Division.
+He is the liaison librarian for Mathematics, Physics & Astronomy, and Medical Physics.
 He graduated with his MLIS from the University of Alberta in 2019.
 Previously he graduated with his Library & Information Technology diploma in 2013 from Red River College.

 His research interests include relational practices and building community in academic libraries, specifically relational-cultural theory in academic library discourse.
 You can read his reflection on connection at ACRLog.
 He’s also examining researcher profiles and persistent identifiers at the University of Manitoba.

 Since the summer of 2022, he's been a regular contributor to ACRLog, a blog by and for academic librarians.
 See more: https://acrlog.org/author/jfuhr/